Get Started

 Read More

-Exercise is important for prevention!
+Exercise is Important in Prevention!
 In 2000, President Bill Clinton dedicated March as National Colorectal Cancer Awareness Month.
 The purpose of this designation is to increase public awareness of the facts about colon cancer – a cancer that is preventable, treatable and has a high survival rate.
 Regular screening tests, expert medical care and a […]

 Read More